webyrd/Barliman/README.md

 Screenshot 5 shows the main editor window after we have added the closing parenthesis in our partial definition of `append` in the `Scheme Definition` edit pane.
 The partial definition of `append` is now a legal s-expression.
 However, the definition of `append` is not syntactically valid according to the rules of miniScheme.
 Of course, this invalid definition of `append` causes all the tests to fail as well.
 Barliman recognizes this, and turns the text in the `Scheme Definition` edit pane, and the text in the test edit fields, red.

+(Currently Barliman doesn't actually check that definitions are grammatically correct.
+Rather, Barliman uses evaluation of the tests to check whether code is *semantically* legal, rather than syntactically legal.
+Future versions of Barliman will probably include explicit grammars that are checked, in addition to semantic rules.)

 #### screenshot 5: